Jed McGowan

 Goals

 From a metrics standpoint, our goal was to increase engagement and retention.
-From a product perspective, we aimed to make AI experiences feel genuinely useful in the moment, grounded in Omada’s clinical expertise, and available whenever members needed support.
+From a product perspective, we aimed to make the AI experiences genuinely useful and grounded in Omada’s clinical expertise, clearly differentiating them from other options in the space.

 My role and process